Northern Vietnam Mountain Cycling Tour

 Siam Bike Tours would like to take you to the Vietnamese Yunnan highlands, the “roof of Indochina”.
 The northern border region of Vietnam has become an insider tip for cycling enthusiasts due to the greatly improved quality of its roads.
 Breathtaking pass roads lead past mountain ranges up to 3,000 m high and through large, lush rainforests.

-We meet in Hanoi, the oldest of the still existing capitals of Southeast Asia with its old town in the French colonial flair.
-From there we take the van north to the starting point of our tour near Lao Cai on the border with China.
-In eight fascinating stages on winding paths back to Hanoi we experience the beauty of the region in all its diversity.
+The next day, we take the van north to the starting point of our tour near Lao Cai on the border with China.
+In seven fascinating stages on winding paths back to Hanoi we experience the beauty of the region in all its diversity.
 Although some of the climbs to be mastered are many kilometers long, they can be described as moderate due to their incline and uniformity.
 It is a sporty, demanding tour for lovers of exceptionally beautiful mountain passes.

 STARTS IN Hanoi